QueryInbox

 Turn Search Console data into content opportunities

-Start with the pages that already have search signals.
+Start with the pages already showing search behavior.

 What this problem looks like